 This mini-theme is based on the literacy selection “Rainbow Fish” written by Marcus Pfister.
 Other similar selections written by this author could also be used for instructional purposes.
-This lesson plan is part of a nine-week program (or longer) to meet the majority of the kindergarten and pre-kindergarten curriculum outcomes.
+This lesson plan is part of an entire literacy program.
 A balanced literacy approach is used within the Kinderplans teaching resources.
 This approach has proven to be the most effective model used in teaching today.

 Shared Reading Follow-Up